elchs/LetoDBf/Readme.txt

       Leto_DirRemove( cPath )                                  ==> -1 if failed
  Deletes a directory at the server

+      Leto_FileSize( cFileName )                               ==> -1 if failed
+ Returns a length of file at the server

+      Leto_FileAttr( cFileName [, cNewAttr] )                  ==> cAttr
+ Get ( without given cNewAttr ) or set <cNewAttr> file attributes, where returned value
+ <cAttr> are the active attributes ( after an optional change with <cNewAttr> )
+ <cNewAttr> can contain at first place a "-", to revert the following attribute(s),
+ e.g.; "-A" will remove the 'archive' attribute; "-" will remove all attributes.
+ File attributes are only valid for FileSystem which support them !

       Leto_FileRead( cFileName, [ nStart ], [ nLen ], @cBuf )  ==> -1 if failed
  Read a content of file at the server from <nStart> offset and max <nLen> length.